March 2025

 13th April 2021

-The proposal was discussed at the Council Meeting on 13th April 2021.
+The proposal to rezone 2 blocks of land was discussed at the Council Meeting on 13th April 2021.
 It was decided to defer any decision on the planning proposal to a later date, because the forest is currently being considered for National Park status.
-The WPHVPA Vice-President addressed the Council Meeting:
+The WPHVPA Vice-President addressed the Council Meeting.
+Read the speech in the dropdown box:

 'On behalf of the West Pennant Hills Valley Progress Association, I urge all Councillors to reject this Planning Proposal.